insanity54/video-website/builder/website/faq/index.md

 ### Reason 1.
 There aren't enough pins.

-As a file becomes more popular and more pinned, IPFS enables faster download times because bits of the file are coming from several severs instead of just one.
+As a file becomes more popular and more pinned, IPFS enables faster download times because bits of the file are coming from several servers instead of just one.

 As a hobby and a public service, Futureporn provides 1 pin of every video file.
 Beyond that, it's up to the Science Team!